-AS supports dynamic scaling of the number of instances in the scaling group based on the monitoring metrics, provided that you define the alarm trigger policy, including the status of the monitoring metrics that trigger the scaling, and how you want to scale in response to changing demand.
+AS supports the dynamic scaling of the number of instances in a scaling group based on monitoring metrics, provided that you define the alarm trigger policy, including the status of the monitoring metrics that trigger the scaling, and how you want to scale in response to changing demand.

 You need to specify the conditions and actions when creating an alarm policy:

-It is recommended that you create two policies for each scaling change: one policy to scale out and another policy to scale in.
-Once your business volume breaches the threshold of the alarm policy, AS executes the associated policy to scale your group in (by terminating instances) or out (by launching instances).
+We recommended you create two policies for each scaling group, one for scale-out and one for scale-in.
+Once the traffic to your web application reaches the threshold of the alarm policy, AS executes the associated policy to scale your group in (by terminating instances) or out (by launching instances).

 For example, you have an e-commerce web application that currently runs on five instances.
-You carry out an operating activity, and worry about that the number of visits is much greater than you've expected.
-You can launch two new instances when the load on the current instance increases to 70%, and terminate these instances when the load decreases to 40%.
-You can configure the scaling group to scale automatically based on these conditions.
+You plan to carry out an operational activity, and are concerned that the access traffic is much greater than you had expected.
+You can configure a scaling group to add two new instances when the load on the current instance reaches 70%, and terminate extra instances when the load decreases to 40%.

 Open the Console, and select Scaling Group in the navigation bar.

-Select the scaling group to be modified, and click the scaling group ID to enter the basic information page.
+Select the scaling group to be modified, and click the Scaling Group ID to enter the basic scaling group information page.

 Select Alarm Trigger Policy in the top navigation bar, and manage the alarm trigger policy associated with the scaling group on this page.

-- Click New to add a new alarm trigger policy;
+- Click Create to add a new alarm trigger policy.

 - Click Delete to delete the alarm trigger policy.

-One server for multiple uses: Apart from the tasks specified by the cluster, a server in the cluster is also used for other purposes.
-For example, in the early stage of website construction, one of your servers is used as both a cache server and a file server.
-You don't want the server to be removed by the alarm scaling policy when placing the cluster of cache servers into a scaling group.
+Multiple purposes: Apart from the tasks specified by the cluster, a CVM in the cluster is also used for other purposes, for example the CVM is used as both a cache server and a file server.

-Data storage: The server is in service or stores data that other servers do not have.
-For example, the server stores the incremental data of other running servers in a cluster.
+Data storage: The CVM is stateful or stores data that other CVMs do not have.
+For example, the CVM stores the incremental data of other running CVMs in a cluster.

-Image/Snapshot updates: The server is used to update the image and snapshot regularly.
+Image/Snapshot updates: The CVM is used to regularly update images and snapshots.

-Step 1: In the Scaling Group List, click the scaling group in which the server resides to enter the management page;
+Step 1: In the Scaling Group List, click the scaling group to which the CVM belongs to go to the management page.

-Step 2: In the CVM List at the bottom of the management page, click Set Removal Protection for the appropriate CVM.
+Step 2: In the CVM List at the bottom of the management page, click Enable removal protection for the CVM.